TanSongBai/WMarkGPT/README.md

 ## 🚀 Checkpoint&Dataset
 - Our **WMarkGPT inference model** is now available for public access.
 You can download the inference model at **[WMarkGPT-Synthetic](https://huggingface.co/TanSongBai/WMarkGPT-Synthetic)** and **[WMarkGPT-Real](https://huggingface.co/TanSongBai/WMarkGPT-Real)**.
-- The three visual question-answering (VQA) dataset we constructed can be downloaded from **[Google Drive](https://drive.google.com/drive/folders/1JoRq91b0UAbTU4SEblCycRVwCpUgkeg2)**.
+- The three visual question-answering (VQA) datasets we constructed can be downloaded from **[Google Drive](https://drive.google.com/drive/folders/1JoRq91b0UAbTU4SEblCycRVwCpUgkeg2)**.
 Then place the downloaded dataset on "./playground".

 ## 🔨 Quick Start